Effective problem solving using SAT solvers: Introduction

 Since 2018, the computer algebra system Maple has included the award-winning SAT solver MapleSAT~\cite{liang2017empirical} as its built-in SAT solver.
 This solver can be used through the \texttt{Satisfy} command of the \texttt{Logic} package. \texttt{Satisfy} returns a satisfying assignment of a given Boolean expression (if one exists) or \texttt{NULL} if no satisfying assignment exists.
 In this paper we demonstrate through a number of detailed examples how \texttt{Satisfy} can be an effective and efficient way of solving a variety of problems and puzzles.

 Very little prerequisites are necessary to understand this paper; the main necessary background is a familiarity with Boolean logic which we outline in Section~\ref{sec:background}.
-We then present effective solutions to the $n$-queens problem (Section~\ref{sec:nqueens}), logic puzzles like the Einstein riddle (Section~\ref{sec:logic}), Sudoku puzzles (Section~\ref{sec:sudoku}), the maximum clique problem (Section~\ref{sec:clique}), Euler's Graeco-Latin square problem (Section~\ref{sec:latin}), and the 15-puzzle (Section~\ref{sec:15puzzle}).
+We then present effective solutions to the $n$-queens problem (Section~\ref{sec:nqueens}), logic puzzles like the Einstein riddle (Section~\ref{sec:logic}), Sudoku puzzles (Section~\ref{sec:sudoku}), Euler's Graeco-Latin square problem (Section~\ref{sec:latin}), the maximum clique problem (Section~\ref{sec:clique}), and the 15-puzzle (Section~\ref{sec:15puzzle}).
 In each case we require no knowledge of any of the special-purpose search algorithms that have been proposed to solve these problems; once the problems have been encoded into Boolean logic they are automatically solved using Maple's \texttt{Satisfy}.

 All of the examples discussed in this paper were implemented and run in Maple 2018 and Maple 2019.
 Due to space constraints we have not included our code in this paper, but Maple worksheets containing complete implementations have been made available online through the Maple Application Center~\cite{brightapps}.